AmirHoseein99/project_and_challenges/README.md

 # dataProjects
-some commonly known ml and data science project, for practice
+Some commonly known ml and data science project, for practice List of notebooks:
+* Detecting Parkinson’s Disease